zenml-io/blog.zenml.io/_posts/2020-06-06-technical_debt.md

 layout: post
 author: Hamza Tahir
 title: Avoiding technical debt with ML pipelines
+description: "Pipelines help you think and act better when it comes to how you execute your machine learning training workflows."
 publish_date: June 6th, 2020
 category: zenml
 tags: bigger-picture pipelines zenml